ConservationInternational/cplus-plugin/docs/user/guide/index.md

 ### Pilot area

 The pilot study area covers Bushback Ridge, South Africa.
-When a user's study area is outside of this region, some of the Implementation models and Priority weighted layers will be disabled.
+When a user's study area is outside of this region, some of the activities and Priority weighted layers will be disabled.
 This is because those datasets are specific to the Bushback Ridge study area and are of no use for other AOIs.
 It's important for a user to take this into account, as step 2 and step 3 will be affected by this.

 ![Bushback Ridge AOI](img/bushback-ridge-extent.png)

-If the selected extent is outside of this region, the Bushback Ridge Implementation models will be disabled.
+If the selected extent is outside of this region, the Bushback Ridge activities will be disabled.

 ![IMs disabled](img/step2-im-disabled.png)